sthasubin429/groovy/README.md

-# Final Year Project

 # Groovy

 ## A Music Sharing Patform

 ## How to Run?

-    You need to run two servers one for backend and one for front end.
+    You need to run two servers one for backend and one for front end and one for music generation.

 ### Backend